-If modernisation works are combined with newbuild works, the compensation is calculated as the average compensation that would apply if no combination of works was present, weighted for the duration of the works.
-The calculation is weighted according to the duration of the work and, if applicable, the transport flows affected, with the nature of the work determining the final payment per transport flow.
+If modernisation works are combined with newbuild works, the compensation is calculated as the average compensation that would apply if no combination of works was present.
+The calculation is weighted according to the duration of the works and, if applicable, the transport flows affected, with the nature of the works determining the final payment per transport flow.
 This applies to both passenger and freight train operators.
 If the duration of a combination of possessions is less than 10% of the other possession, this is not regarded as a combination for the compensation scheme.

-5.6.6.4 Regulations for passenger transport trains
+5.6.6.4 Criteria for the scheme for passenger trains